Code and Control: Unpacking MeitY's Newly Proposed Amendments to the 2021 IT Rules

 Read Full Story

-Digital Personal Data Protection Toolkit: RoPA
+Digital Personal Data Protection Toolkit [Part 1]: RoPA

-Digital Personal Data Protection Toolkit: RoPA
+Digital Personal Data Protection Toolkit [Part 1]: RoPA

 As the Digital Personal Data Protection Act, 2023 and its 2025 Rules approach full enforcement by May 2027, proactive compliance has now become a strategic necessity for organisations.
 This article aims to assist organisations in navigating the regulatory landscape and ensuring compliance by building a robust Digital Personal Data Protection Toolkit, by exploring its foundational element: the Record of Processing Activities [“ROPA”].
 This review breaks down the role of the ROPA in an organisation’s data governance framework.